distortedfuzz/bunny-hop/README.md

 The scoreboard is missing.

-Also the code was poorly written due to time constraints.
+Also the code was poorly written bit by bit due to time constraints.